bds134/hist-382b-mex-span-conquest/hist-382b-mex-span-conq-syllabus.md

 If you have a disability that may require an accommodation for taking this course, please contact Services for Students with Disabilities (607.777.2686).
 Students who need accommodation should present an SSD authorization letter and contact me to discuss their specific needs.
 All discussions will remain confidential.
 Accommodations cannot be made retroactively.

-**Extended Time Accommodations**: Students with approved extended time accommodations will complete all written assignments (in-class interpretive essays, historiography paper, primary document analysis, and final interpretive essay) at the University Testing Center.
+**Extended Time Accommodations**: Students with approved extended time accommodations will complete all written assignments (labs, in-class interpretive essays, historiography paper, primary document analysis, and final interpretive essay) at the University Testing Center.
 These students should coordinate with both the instructor and the Testing Center to schedule their writing sessions.
 The same Respondus LockDown Browser requirements apply for all testing center sessions.

 ## LEARNING OUTCOMES